THE BIG IDEA:

 He declares that the paralytic’s sins are forgiven and backs up his claim by healing him.
 He calls himself the Son of Man, a term used in the Bible to refer to a divine king who would rule forever.

-6. How did the crowd react to what Jesus did?
+6. How does the crowd react to what Jesus did?

 Everyone is amazed and praises God.
 They’ve never seen anything like this.